GENORROW/MARK-B.L.U./README.md

 - ***Administrative Layer*** — Manages verification, auditing, and badge provenance, enabling retrospective proof of authenticity.
 This hybrid architecture ensures quantum-grade unpredictability with classical-grade deployability, making it both scientifically sound and eventually, industry practical.

 The above does it for the conceptual basis of what MARK-B.L.U. is.
-As for how it works, the next section shall be an exclusive dive into that explicitly.
+As for how it works, the next section shall be an exclusive dive into that explicitly. <br>

 ## System Architecture